2i2c-org/infrastructure/docs/topic/internal-tools.md

 know what we want to collect them for.
 This does mean we may not be able to backfill metrics, but often that's an acceptable tradeoff.
 ```

+#### Accessing Federated Prometheus

+You can access the federated prometheus instance at https://federated-prometheus.internaltools.2i2c.org/.
+You'll need to authenticate with basic HTTP auth.
+Credentials
+can be found in one of two places:

+1. 2i2c Team Bitwarden, under the name "Federated Prometheus" for convenience.
+This isn't the source of truth.
+2. Under `terraform/internaltools/secret/enc-prometheus-creds.secret.yaml`, encrypted with sops.
+This is the source of truth.